NA Work Requirements

 Average Hours÷2 (weeks) = 30

-The weekly average income of participants may fluctuate weekly or be paid other than weekly.
-The weekly average hours needs to equal or exceed 30 hours.
+●The weekly average income of participants may fluctuate weekly or be paid other than weekly when they work less than 30 hours per week.

 ($7.25 X 30 hrs. = $217.50)